Accuracy Does Not Guarantee Human-Likeness: Cross-Domain Human-Centered Benchmark in Monocular Depth Estimation: Supplemental Methods

 \subsection{Human data collection procedure}

-Participants were recruited via an online crowdsourcing platform, including adults in their 20s to 40s (890 participants).
-All observations were made binocularly.
-Before starting the experiment, participants were instructed to disable dark or night mode on their browsers and to view the stimuli in full-screen mode.
+Participants were adults aged 20--49 years recruited through an online crowdsourcing platform.
+We recruited 1,847 participants for KITTI and 1,782 for NYU.
+Before starting the experiment, participants were instructed to view the stimuli binocularly, to disable dark or night mode on their browsers, and to view the stimuli in full-screen mode.
 To standardize the physical size of stimuli across different display devices, participants adjusted an on-screen rectangle to match the size of a credit card held in their hand.
-This calibration ensured consistent stimulus scaling based on individual screen pixel density, resulting in an image size of 18.6 cm × 5.63 cm.
-Participants were also instructed to maintain a consistent viewing distance of 60 cm, which resulted in a stimulus visual angle of approximately 17.6$^\circ$ $\times$ 5.37$^\circ$.
+This calibration ensured consistent stimulus scaling based on individual screen pixel density, resulting in an image size of 18.6 cm × 5.63 cm (KITTI) and 9.6 cm $\times$ 7.2 cm (NYU).
+Participants were also instructed to maintain a consistent viewing distance of 60 cm, which resulted in a stimulus visual angle of approximately 17.6$^\circ$ $\times$ 5.37$^\circ$ (KITTI) and 9.15$^\circ$ $\times$ 6.87$^\circ$ (NYU).
 Although our online setup did not allow for detailed control of viewing conditions or individual visual acuity, averaging responses across a large sample reduced potential variability from such uncontrolled factors.

-Prior to the main trials, participants completed five practice trials with feedback to ensure task comprehension.
+Prior to the main trials, participants completed five practice trials with feedback of ground truth values to ensure task comprehension.
 During the experiment, they were presented with stimuli containing four labeled target points (A--D) and were asked to estimate the distance of each point from their viewpoint, imagining themselves positioned at the camera location.
 For reflective or transparent surfaces (e.g., mirrors, glass), participants reported the perceived distance to the physical surface itself.
-Each participant completed 32 randomized trials, and every stimulus set was evaluated by at least 20 individuals.
+Each participant completed 28 or 32 randomized trials, and every stimulus set was evaluated by at least 20 individuals before participant screening.

-To maintain high data quality, we excluded participants whose responses showed low reliability.
-Reliability was evaluated using the Pearson correlation between each participant’s judgments and the group median responses.
-Because the proportion of unreliable participants could vary across stimulus sets, we used a two-stage procedure to assess response reliability.
-First, we computed the Pearson correlation between an individual's responses and the average responses within each group of participants who viewed the same stimuli.
-Second, all correlation values were pooled across participants, and the interquartile range (IQR) of this overall distribution was used to determine a global cutoff for exclusion.
-Participants whose reliability scores fell more than 1.5 $\times$ IQR below the central distribution were classified as outliers and removed from further analyses.
-Finally, we yielded a final dataset of 733 valid participants (average: 17.88, range: 14--24) for the absolute depth judgment task.